 “I’d never want to go back to the system we had before.
 I can’t imagine what it would be like.”– Zimex Aviation, Switzerland

 Web Manuals is proud to cater the product to fit a wide array of operators.
-Specifically, we find supporting ‘special operations’ customers challenging but ultimately, very rewarding.
+Specifically, we find supporting ‘special operations’ customers, such as Berry Aviation and Zimex, challenging but ultimately, very rewarding.
 Due to their extremely specific needs, they help push the product to places it might not normally reach.
 In the end makes the product more stable, more intuitive, and more flexible.
 Because of this, Web Manuals always tries to push the envelope to meet our most-extreme customers’ needs.
 We’ve increased provision for specialist air operators with our latest platform upgrade, along with recently welcoming in new specialist customer Berry Aviation.

 Texas-based Berry Aviation runs diverse projects and expeditionary airline operations to remote locations across the globe, from North America and the Middle East, to Africa and the Pacific, often at very short notice.

 Stanley Finch, VP Technical Operations, Berry Aviation says: “Web Manuals greatly reduces the administrative overheads associated with manual and procedures revisions.
 Our crews are often based in remote and sometimes austere locations.
 As soon as they have internet access they can see any changes that have been made to operational manuals or procedures since they last synchronized with the Web Manuals app.”